The order of the sections is mostly in the order of discovery while I researched

 The Veloster is like an extended version of the 1988-1991 Honda CRX, which is also FWD.

-The Toyota Yaris has an AWD option, but it's too small.
+The Toyota Yaris has an AWD option, but it's too small of a vehicle.

 Dimensional comparison between Veloster and Yaris